griptape-ai/griptape/docs/griptape-framework/drivers/embedding-drivers.md

 ### OpenAI Compatible

-Many services such as [LMStudio](https://lmstudio.ai/) and [OhMyGPT](https://www.ohmygpt.com/) are compatible with the OpenAI API.
+Many services such as [LMStudio](https://lmstudio.ai/) and [OhMyGPT](https://www.ohmygpt.com/) provide OpenAI-compatible APIs.
 You can use the [OpenAiEmbeddingDriver](../../reference/griptape/drivers/embedding/openai_embedding_driver.md) to interact with these services.
 Simply set the `base_url` to the service's API endpoint and the `model` to the model name.

 ```python title="PYTEST_IGNORE"